medinast21/medina-portfolio/docs/DataAvailability_Snowflake.md

 This document was created at the request of a director who wanted a holistic picture of how the team's tools and systems integrated with one another.
 It was written for an internal audience of both technical and non-technical business stakeholders who needed a shared reference for how data flows through the team's Snowflake-based infrastructure.

 !!! note "A note on terminology"
-        Velocity is the internal name for the company's loan servicing platform.
+        Velocity is the internal name for the company's loan servicing platform.<br>
         All references to specific database names and URLs in this document have been anonymized for portfolio purposes.

 ## What is Snowflake?